Who Uses EDI?

 The-Benefits-of-EDIv - Commport Communications

 Basically, any type of business that deals with large amounts of identical paperwork/form data can directly benefit from adopting an EDI solution.
-The benefits of using a paper system are clear:
+The benefits of using an EDI system are clear:

 • Immense savings in time